 "The Last Goldfish is an astounding revelation not only of one woman’s discovery of her family history before and after Nazism but also of her reconnection to her Jewish heritage." - Film Society of Lincoln Center, NYC

-This hearty and deeply layered account of a woman's search for her lost history becomes a heartfelt reflection on intersectionality and the delicate nature of personal identity in a wider narrative of outsiderhood.
+This hearty and deeply layered account of a woman's search for her lost history as offers a powerful reflection on intersectionality and the delicate nature of personal identity in a wider narrative of outsiderhood.

 In the days preceding WWII, Manfred Goldfish, a German Jew, fled Nazi Germany with his wife and found an unlikely refuge in the Caribbean nation of Trinidad and Tobago.
 Manfred's daughter Su was born in Trinidad and spent a unique childhood immersed in its culture, before the family emigrated again and found a permanent home in Australia.
 Su grew up protected from the disturbing origins of her family's refugee narrative -- she is the last Goldfish -- yet was perceptive to its emotional undertones that have continued to resonate throughout her life's course.